Zaid-Aljasmy/TuxScreenRecorder/README.md

 ## 🚀 Features

-- Easy-to-use interface with Tkinter
+- Easy-to-use interface with PyQt6
 - Supports recording full screen or custom areas
 - Save recordings as `.mp4` using `ffmpeg`
 - Simple and clean tabbed layout